-In order to recognise that the City's water usage can increase with the number of building and facilities that it manages, a reduction target of 5% kL per meter squared has been established.
-The average scheme water consumption per meter squared over a 5 year period from 2011/12-2015/16 will be used as the baseline value.
+In order to recognise that the City's water usage can increase with the number of building and facilities that it manages, a reduction target of 5%kL/m2 has been established.
+The average scheme water consumption per meter squared over a five year period from 2011/2012-2015/2016 will be used as the baseline value.
 City operated and managed buildings and facilities including leased premises are included in this category.
 However, City owned buildings that are leased by operators that are responsible for their own water accounts are excluded from this group.

-The baseline consumption for the City's corporate scheme water consumption for City owned, operated and leased buildings and facilities is an average usage of 9.68 kL/m.
-The City will need to reduce its water consumption within these facilities to an average usage of 9.20 kL/m by 2020/21 in order to meet this target.
+The baseline consumption for the City's corporate scheme water consumption for City owned, operated and leased buildings and facilities is an average usage of 9.68kL/m2.
+The City will need to reduce its water consumption within these facilities to an average usage of 9.20kL/m2 by 2020/21 in order to meet this target.